 I’ve cried A LOT.
 Shoot, I still cry sometimes for no reason at all!

-Sometimes it’s the thought of being an unwed, 24-year-old mom-to-be in this super judgmental world, and other times it’s Taco Bell not getting my damn order right.
-Some days my pelvis aches like I’ve been riding a horse for thirteen hours, and some days I feel just fine.
+Sometimes it’s the thought of being an unwed, 24-year-old mom-to-be in this super judgmental world.
+Other times, it’s Taco Bell not getting my damn order right.
+Some days my pelvis aches like I’ve been riding a horse for thirteen hours and some days I feel just fine.

 Even with the negatives, I’ve learned to appreciate the positives for the sake of remaining stress-free for my baby.

-All in all, I’ve really had an easy-going pregnancy. *knocks on wood*
+All in all, I’ve had a pretty easy-going pregnancy. *knocks on wood*

 Being a mother was one of the last things on my to-do list in life, but everything happens for a reason.

 With that being said, I know being blessed with a little girl at this very moment was not by mistake.

 Time is literally flying by and I couldn’t be any more anxious, nervous or excited about meeting my baby and finally experiencing motherhood.

 Although there’s still 60-something days until baby Z is set to arrive, I already can’t imagine my life without her.